janlonden/kuvaify/README.md

 # kuvaify

-kuvaify is a simpel, clean and dependency free lightbox gallery plugin with useful features such as rotate, zoom and click and drag.
+kuvaify is a simpel, clean and dependency free JavaScript lightbox gallery plugin with rotate, zoom and click and drag functionality.

 ## How to use